rust-lang/book/second-edition/src/ch12-04-testing-the-librarys-functionality.md

 </span>

 The `lines` method returns an iterator.
-We’ll talk about iterators in depth in Chapter 13, but recall that you saw this way of using an iterator in Listing 3-4, where we used a `for` loop with an iterator to run some code on each item in a collection.
+We’ll talk about iterators in depth in Chapter 13, but recall that you saw this way of using an iterator in Listing3-4, where we used a `for` loop with an iterator to run some code on each item in a collection.

 #### Searching Each Line for the Query